kangarko/ai-files/global.instructions.md

 - Never put multiple statements on a single line inside braces.
 Always expand to multiple lines
 </code_formatting>

+Keep reading until the end of the file.
+Do not stop partway through.

 <adversarial-communication>
 - Before drafting any adversarial message, ask: "What does sending this accomplish that silence doesn't?"
 If I'm emotional, say "sleep on it"
 - Written explanations of business decisions (bans, revocations) become exhibits.
 One line citing ToS maximum